 Once done, press enters to see the result.
 As shown below, the Sumifs function has calculated the sum between 3/19/2019 and 3/5/2019 as 392.

 For testing of the obtained result, let change the dates between the selected dates range.
 As we see below, we can still get the result between the selected after and before dates even when we change the dates.

 Sumif Between Two Dates in Excel – Example #2

-There is a way to use the same syntax little differently.
+There is a way to use the same syntax a little differently.
 Here is the syntax used previously.

 In the above syntax, in place of criteria1 and criteria2, we have selected the cells which have the dates.
 Now let us change the way we wrote and framed the syntax.
 And for this, we will type the dates between which we need to calculate the sum using Sumifs as shown below.

 As we can see in the above screenshot, we have entered the After date as of 3/14/2019 and Before date as of 2/28/2019.
 Between these dates, we will calculate the sum of the quantity sold out.
 To get the result, press enter.

 Once we do that, we will get the sum of the quantity sold between 3/14/2019 and 2/28/2019 as 611.

-There is a significance of considering After date first and Before date in last or using the correct criteria if we are changing the date.
-For testing let’s interchange the date sequence by taking Before date first and After date last as shown below.
+There is a significance of considering the After date first and Before date in last or using the correct criteria if we are changing the date.
+For testing, let’s interchange the date sequence by taking Before date first and After date last, as shown below.

 As we can see, we got “0”.
-Which means the data cannot be summed as the selected range gives criteria1 and criteria2 both have the dates.
+This means the data cannot be summed as the selected range gives criteria1 and criteria2 both have the dates.
 Hence, we got “0” as a result.

 Pros of Sumif Between Two Dates